the Procedure | Cosmetic Fillings |

 Disadvantages of Composite

 - They usually WEAR FASTER than porcelain or metal (also amalgam)

 - They cannot be chewed on aggressively (steak bones, hard nuts,

-- They can stain if enough strongly colored foods and liquids are
+- They can stain if enough strongly col-md-6ored foods and liquids are

 Proper technique and shaping of bonded

 Critical for proper function, comfort and durability.